 Following the worm's fourth molt, the silkworm will appear slightly yellow, and its skin will appear tighter than it did in other stages.
 The silkworm spins itself in a silk cocoon, made of one single thread that may be nearly a mile long, about the size of a cotton ball.
-Within the cocoon, if the process is allowed to complete itself, the worm is changing into a moth and will emerge as an adult two to three weeks after entering the cocoon.
+Within the cocoon, if the process is allowed to complete itself, the worm is changing into a moth and will emerge as an adult one to two weeks after entering the cocoon.

 The silkworm moth is hairy and has a wingspan of about 50 mm.
 The male moth is smaller than the female and actively seeks her out.
 The female moth releases pheromones to attract him, and the male moth has longer antennae than the female to detect pheromones from a distance.
 When the two find each other, they mate and the life cycle begins again.